 We hope you find this knowledge base useful and enjoy using Appdome!

-There are no development or coding prerequisites to use Appdome.
+There are no development or coding prerequisites to use obfuscate mobile apps using Appdome.
 For example, there is no SDK, no libraries, or plug-ins to implement.
-Likewise, there is no requirement to mark, symbolicate or manually obfuscate code inside Android or iOS apps.
+Likewise, there is no requirement to mark, symbol or manually obfuscate code inside Android or iOS apps.
 Appdome’s technology automatically obfuscates the mobile app binary using multiple obfuscation methods, giving you the same outcome as if you had done this work manually.
 Appdome’s mobile app binary code obfuscation modifies the mobile application binary code to make it unrecognizable by reverse-engineering tools such as IDA-Pro and Hopper.
 Using Appdome, there is no development work required to implement code obfuscation.

 Please follow these steps to add a mobile app to your Appdome account.